Vote defensively.

 Vote locally where we have more agency over the outcomes.

-Reject the ideology of our oppressors.
+Reject ideology promoted by the ruling class.
 Not voting says nothing to the ruling elite.
 It doesn't threaten their legitimacy.
 They don't care if you don't vote.
 They don't care if 90% of us don't vote.
 40-60% already don't.
 And that's exactly what they want.

 Meanwhile, Republicans and establishment Democrats run candidates, hire lobbyists, fund think tanks, write bills, lobby those bills, fund media operations, organize and mobilize their base to vote, get their reps elected, and ultimately, they get the government that they worked for.